Dexter1618/NTCC_S06_PredictingForDiabetesInHumans/README.md

-# The Indian Pima females dataset for Diabetes

-_My Observational Study_
+# _My Observational Study on the Female Pima Indians Dataset_

 I performed a commentary analysis and observational study on the Female Pima Indians Dataset for Diabetes.
 Details about the data-set itself is available at [here](kaggle.com/uciml/pima-indians-diabetes-database).
 Specific details about the variables themselves, and the sampling of the records from volunteers, etc have been included in the RPubs document (Tab 1.1)